 As you can see, the pass rates for Halifax have been below the national average for the past few years now.
 If these statistics have lowered your confidence or caused you a bit of worry, remember that it’s how you act on the day of your test that affects the outcome.
 As long as you’re well-prepared, you have every chance in the world of getting your licence.

 Once you’ve completed your course or lessons, you’ll be set to take your practical test.
 Relax—there’s nothing to worry about.
-In fact, you only have two main things to do:
+In fact, all you've got to do is get to Halifax 10 minutes early and bring your provisional.
+Your test will then consist of:

 With PassMeFast, you can get on the road in absolutely no time at all.
-Don’t wait around—check out our course prices and give us a ring on 0333 123 4949 to get booked in.
-Alternatively, book a course online yourself and take one step closer to getting on the road.
+Don’t wait around—check out our course prices and give us a ring on 0333 123 4949, or book a course online to take one step closer to getting on the road.